sambanova/ai-starter-kit/search_assistant/README.md

 ## Use a custom serp tool

 You can modify or change the behavior of the search step by including your custom method in [SearchAssistant](./src/search_assistant.py) class.
-Your method must be able to receive a query, have a `do_analysis` flag, and return a result and a list of retrieved URLS.
+Your method must be able to receive a query, have a `do_analysis` flag, and return a result and a list of retrieved URLs.

 This modification can be done in the following location:
 > file: [src/search_assistant.py](src/search_assistant.py)